Druze in Israel: Relationship with Jewish Israelis

 In 1948, many Druze volunteered for the Israeli army and no Druze villages were destroyed or permanently abandoned.
 Since the establishment of the state of Israel, the Druze have demonstrated solidarity with Israel and distanced themselves from Arab and Islamic radicalism.
 Israeli Druze citizens serve in the Israel Defense Forces.
 The Jewish-Druze partnership was often referred to as "a covenant of blood" (Hebrew: ברית דמים, brit damim) in recognition of the common military yoke carried by the two peoples for the security of the country.
 From 1957, the Israeli government formally recognized the Druze as a separate religious community, and are defined as a distinct ethnic group in the Israeli Ministry of Interior's census registration.
+On the other hand, the Israel Central Bureau of Statistics categorizes Druze as Arabs in their census.
 Israeli Druze do not consider themselves Muslim, and see their faith as a separate and independent religion.
-While compared to other Israeli Christians and Muslims, Druze place less emphasis on Arab identity and self-identify more as Israeli.
+While compared to Israeli Christians and Muslims, Druze place less emphasis on their Arab identity and self-identify more as Israeli.
 However, they were less ready for personal relationships with Jews compared to Israeli Muslims and Christians.
+A trend Ibrahim attributes to cultural differences between Jews and Druze.

 Relationship with Christian Israelis

-The relationship between the Druze and Christians in Israel has been characterized by harmony and peaceful coexistence, and they lives in peace and friendship together.
-With the exception of rare clashes, including acts of violence by the Druze against Christians in 2005 in the town of Maghar.
+The relationship between the Druze and Christians in Israel has been characterized by harmony and peaceful coexistence, and they live in peace and friendship together.
+However, there have been exceptions of rare clashes, including acts of violence by the Druze against Christians in 2005 in the town of Maghar.
 Druze and Christians in Israel celebrate each other's births, weddings, funerals, and celebrations such as the Christian festival of Mar Ilyas (Saint Elias) in Haifa.
 Many Druze and Muslims attend Christian schools in Israel, because Christian schools are high-performing and among the best schools in the country.

-Contact between Christians (members of the Maronite, Eastern Orthodox, Melkite, and other churches) and the Unitarian Druze led to the presence of mixed villages and towns in Galilee region, Mount Carmel, and the Israeli-occupied portion of the Golan Heights.
-This includes Abu Snan, Daliyat al-Karmel, Ein Qiniyye, Hurfeish, Isfiya, Kafr Yasif, Kisra-Sumei, Majdal Shams, Maghar, Peki'in, Rameh and Shefa-Amr, where more than 82,000 Druze and 30,000 Christians live together in this mixed villages and towns.
+Interaction between Christians (members of the Maronite, Eastern Orthodox, Melkite, and other churches) and the Unitarian Druze have resulted in the establishment and existence of mixed villages and towns in Galilee region, Mount Carmel, and the Israeli-occupied portion of the Golan Heights.
+This includes Abu Snan, Daliyat al-Karmel, Ein Qiniyye, Hurfeish, Isfiya, Kafr Yasif, Kisra-Sumei, Majdal Shams, Maghar, Peki'in, Rameh and Shefa-Amr, where more than 82,000 Druze and 30,000 Christians live in these mixed villages and towns.
 Before Israel's occupation, Christians accounted for 12% of the population of the Golan Heights, and they tend to have a high presentation in science and in the white collar professions.

+Israeli Druze and Muslims have comparable socio-economic standards when compared to their wealthier and more educated Israeli Christian counterparts.
+Despite rare exceptions of sectarian incidents between the more privileged Christian community and the Druze, scholar Ibtisam Ibrahim's research reveals that most Druze interviewees view their relationship with the Christian community more positively than with the Muslim community.